 An example of abeyance is when construction has to stop because of rain but is scheduled to resume once it gets sunny again.

-Origin: Anglo-French abeiance ; from Old French abeance, expectation ; from a-, to, at + bayer, to gape, wait expectantly: see bay
+Origin: Anglo-French abeiance ; from Old French abeance, expectation ; from a-, to, at plush bayer, to gape, wait expectantly: see bay